baseed/learn-shell/README.md

 Bash shell scripting

-Here are the list of topic.
+Here are the list of shell  topics